 For cracks deeper than half an inch, I recommend contacting a professional.

 Cost Considerations for Fiberglass Pools

-Keep in mind that shipping costs will add to the overall cost of your pool and may vary dramatically on your location.
-Most of the cost associated with installing a fiberglass pool comes from the labor involved, as quite a bit of site preparation is required before a fiberglass pool gets set in place.
+Keep in mind that you will also have to pay for shipping costs, which will add to the overall cost of your pool.
+The shipping cost will vary dramatically depending on your location.
+Most of the cost of installing a fiberglass pool comes from the labor involved, as quite a bit of site preparation is required before a fiberglass pool gets set in place.

 Fiberglass Swimming Pool Maintenance: How Does It Compare?

-The maintenance for a fiberglass pool is different than a vinyl or concrete pool primarily due to the materials used and how they react to the water, chemicals, and the elements.
-Fiberglass is an incredibly durable material, and while it will need resurfacing and cleaning as with any other type of pool, it can last decades when properly maintained.
+The maintenance for a fiberglass pool differs from vinyl or concrete pools, primarily due to the materials used and how they react to the water, chemicals, and elements.
+Fiberglass is an incredibly durable material, and while it may need resurfacing eventually, it can last decades when properly maintained.

 Surface Coating, Debris, and Contaminants

-You’ll find that fiberglass pools require a lot less maintenance than concrete or vinyl thanks to the surface coating that creates a non-porous layer and protects the pool from micro debris.
-This non-porous surface makes it very challenging for contaminants to get through or for algae to latch on, but some cleaning of the surface is required.
+You’ll find that fiberglass pools require less maintenance than concrete or vinyl, thanks to the surface coating that creates a non-porous layer and protects the pool from micro debris.
+This non-porous surface makes it very challenging for contaminants to get through or algae to latch onto.
+However, some cleaning of the surface is still required.

-You won’t have to brush the sides nearly as often as you would in a concrete or vinyl pool, and there will also be less debris forming on the top layer that needs skimming.
-The non-porous surface also means you don’t need to add as many chemicals to your water to keep it clean and balanced because nothing is seeping through the walls as it would in a concrete or vinyl pool.
+You won’t have to brush the sides nearly as often as in a concrete or vinyl pool.
+The non-porous surface also means you likely won’t need to add as many chemicals to your water to keep it clean and balanced because nothing seeps through the walls.

 Necessary Cleaning and Pool Care